nobrien97/PolygenicSLiMBook/src/markdown/docs/2_installation.md

 Linux (or any Unix based operating system, such as MacOS) differs from Windows in the sense that absolutely everything is treated as a file - including devices like printers or monitors.
 These devices have specialised files that store information about that device.
 Programs can read those files (or write to them) to communicate with the device itself.
-Note that these aren't files in the sense that they are a .txt or something, but they are exposed to the filesystem and can be treated as different files depending on what commands you give it.
+Note that these aren't files in the sense that they are a .txt or something, but they are exposed to the filesystem in the same way and can be treated differently depending on what commands you give it.

 For example, you could enter